 For the evaluation and assessment of meteorological and air quality conditions in the case

-of a future stage, numerical simulation methods are used which consider effects
+of present or future stage, numerical simulation methods are used which consider effects

 of buildings as well as vegetation and aerosol transport.
 With this tool you will